Elisabeth Sladen: Return to Doctor Who and The Sarah Jane Adventures (2006–2011)

 Following her successful appearance in the series, Sladen later starred in The Sarah Jane Adventures, a Doctor Who spin-off focusing on Sarah Jane, produced by BBC Wales for CBBC and created by Russell T Davies.
 A 60-minute special aired on New Year's Day 2007, with a 10-episode series commencing broadcast in September 2007, followed by a second 12-episode series in late 2008, which carried that same format for the show's third and fourth series up until November 2010.
 A fifth series originally comprising 12 episodes was commissioned for a late 2011 broadcast, with 6 of the episodes being filmed alongside the show's fourth series, but due to Sladen's unexpected death in April 2011, the latter half never reached production, officially ending the series.
 The first 6 episodes were broadcast as originally intended in tribute to Sladen in October 2011.
 The programme won a Royal Television Society 2010 award for Best Children's Drama.
 Sladen also read original audio stories on CD for The Sarah Jane Adventures, which were released in November 2007: The Glittering Storm and The Thirteenth Stone.
 This was the first time that BBC Audiobooks had commissioned new content for exclusive release on audio.
 Further pairs of audio stories were released every year until 2010, all read again by Sladen.

 Sladen returned to Doctor Who in the show's fourth series in the concluding episodes "The Stolen Earth" and "Journey's End" and was credited in the title sequence of both episodes.
 Her final appearance in Doctor Who was a scene in the concluding part of "The End of Time", Tennant's last episode as the Tenth Doctor.
 Just before her death, Sladen had also been interested in being involved in the Doctor Who Fourth Doctor Big Finish series.

-Other work

-While Sladen was in Doctor Who, she attended numerous public events to publicise the programme.
-Following her departure, she largely stopped attending related events as she felt it could be seen as bad manners to the new cast.